Relationship Statistics [2024] The Evolution of Love Over the Years

 Relationships aren’t always built on proximity.
 Whether they meet online, in college, or during travel, many people forge strong relationships even when they’re hundreds of miles apart.

-Take a look at these data points on long-distance relationships:
+Take a look at these data points on long-distance relationships statistics:

 • Long-Distance Relationships (LDRs) have a success rate of 58%.
 (Kiiroo, 2018)8